 Did you know that burnout builds up very gradually over years?
 So unless you know what signs to look out for, you could already be half way there without even realising it!
 Read my blog, inspired by the true story of Sarah, to learn how to spot the 9 signs.

-In this blog, read my rather embarrassing true story, the one that made me realise why I must get over my reluctance to promote myself, and learn 3 easy ways you can promote yourself easily & naturally to get the career success you deserve.
+Read my rather embarrassing true story - the moment I realised I must get over my reluctance to sell myself, plus learn 3 easy ways to sell yourself without cringing so you do get the career you deserve.